Logiqx/gps-details/docs/devices/coros/advice/README.md

 #### Strava and Relive

-Link to Garmin Connect to Strava and Relive
+Link to Garmin Connect to Strava and Relive as an activity diary.

 They do not know how to process speeds correctly, even when provided with  a FIT upload